peepo3663/inner-circle-app/team1.md

 My name is Michael Ranasinghe.
 I did my bachelor's in biomedical engineering, and for about the past 2 years have worked as a programmer at Mass Gen. I'm pretty familiar in C++, Python, and MATLAB (it would be a cardinal sin to be unfamiliar with the language, since it is heavily used in the biomedical community).
 I have a golden retriever, whose name is Henry :).
 In my free time, I enjoy to run and develop new apps!

+### Ananya Sharma

+I am Ananya Sharma, this is my second year of MS in Computer Science with concentration in Data Analytics.
+I was previously working as a Product Specialist at S&P Global before joining school full-time.
+I love working/learning Machine Learning concepts.
+I am looking forward on building an application and I think this experience will provide us with the exposure to real-world software engineering process.# CS673F20T1